Author: Douglas Niles

 The bad news is that the Moonshae Isles are hardly the first place one would want to set a novel which is meant to introduce people to the new setting.
 It’s a small archipelago in the middle of nowhere, very far from any of the “main” areas of the setting such as Waterdeep, Cormyr, or the Dales.
 And it’s got a unique and completely different culture from the rest of the Realms, so it’s about as non-representative a region of the campaign world as you could come up with.

 What’s interesting, though, is how few changes it would have taken to make those weaknesses into strengths.
-One of the themes in the supplementary RPG setting material for the Moonshae Isles is the cultural conflict between the indigenous Moonshae inhabitants (“the Ffolk”) and the traders and settlers from the mainland of the Realms.
+One of the themes of the Moonshae Isles region is the cultural conflict between the indigenous Moonshae inhabitants (“the Ffolk”) and the traders and settlers from the mainland of the Realms.
 The more trade and contact they have with the mainland, the more their traditions — particularly their autochthonous nature religion — are threatened by the spread of new ideas.
 Putting more of that into the story would have given the reader a better sense of what the rest of the Realms are like by seeing them in contrast with the society of the Ffolk.
 Seeing two cultures in conflict gives you a good sense of each culture’s values.

 There is so much scope for a discussion of cultural appropriation in the Forgotten Realms.
 Oh my god, so much.
-I think I’ll save the meat of that discussion for the Maztica and Empires trilogies, though, and just touch briefly on the subject for now.
+I think I’ll save the meat of that discussion for certain later books, though, and just touch briefly on the subject for now.